 - In Spanish: Lo que usted necesita saber sobre los préstamos de día de pago

-You can contact the DBO to check the license of a payday lender, history of disciplinary actions against a payday lender, or to file a complaint.
-You can submit a complaint to the DBO online or, to submit a complaint by mail, download the Complaint Form (in Spanish: Formulario de Quejas de el Consumidor) and mail to:
+You can contact the DFPI to check the license of a payday lender, history of disciplinary actions against a payday lender, or to file a complaint.
+You can submit a complaint to the DFPI online or, to submit a complaint by mail, download the Complaint Form (in Spanish: Formulario de Quejas de el Consumidor) and mail to:

 Attn: Consumer Services